 Creating a lead magnet in Canva

 You do not have to have fancy programs to create an awesome lead magnet.
-Canva is a totally free (unless you want a biz account!)
+Canva is totally free (unless you want a biz account!).

 I recreated my content upgrade in Canva to show you just how easy it.